Energy Insights

 General Overview

-These are sample features that allow users to visualize and explore their energy consumption and generation data.
+These features allow users to visualize and explore their energy consumption and generation data.
 The data comes from the core first field Measurements on the GraphQL Property endpoint and is designed to be extendable for new territories and markets.

-To use these features, there are two "core" components available, designed to support different markets and their respective market setups by accepting props like propertyId, marketSupplyPointId, readingDirection, and utilityType to account for all possible scenarios.
+To use these features, shared components are available (including single and dual consumption graphs), designed to support different Kraken endpoints and market setups by accepting props like propertyId, marketSupplyPointId, readingDirection, and utilityType to account for all possible scenarios.

-<ConsumptionGraph />and<ConsumptionGraphControl />These two components work together to provide a comprehensive overview of energy consumption and generation data.
+<ConsumptionGraph />,<DualConsumptionGraph />, and<ConsumptionGraphControl />These components work together to provide a comprehensive overview of energy consumption and generation data.

 <ConsumptionGraph />